CoderDojo-Content/Advanced-HTML-CSS/en/cool-effects.md

            <p>A lemur enjoying a little snack</p>
          </a>
     ```
     You can put anything you like in between the link tags.
-I've got a picture, a heading and some text.
+I've got a big picture, a heading and some text.
 Maybe you just want a picture and no text.

 4. The other link is of course the thing that you click to make the lightbox appear.
-Simply add a pair of `a` tags around the element, in this case a small picture of a lemur.
+Simply add a pair of `a` tags around the element, in this case a smaller picture of a lemur.
 The **target** of the link will be the lightbox, which you set using the `id`.
 You might recognise this technique from earlier!
     ```html
         <a href="#boxLemur">
             <img src="monkey-2223271_640.jpg" class="smallPics">